-It was due to the combination of our rebellious teenage daughter and Richard Binns, self-publisher of the very best French guide books ever written, that we enjoyed a most memorable and surreal evening high in the Auvergne region.
+It was thanks to the combination of our rebellious teenage daughter and the late lamented Richard Binns, self-publisher of the very best French guide books ever written, now sadly hard to find, that we enjoyed a memorable and surreal evening high in the Aveyron department of the Midi-Pyrenees.

 Our angelic child had morphed overnight into an unmanageable monster.
 Willing compliance became steely-eyed defiance.
 As an example of sheer awkwardness I’ve never encountered anything on the same scale.
 Under the spell of a spliff-smoking boy called Aubrey, who played the guitar and lived in a squat above an undertaker’s with a group of other feckless young people, the daughter decided she was old enough – at 14 – to make her own way in life and join them.
 There were tantrums, there were tears, there were threats, and then there was kidnap.